We’ve all heard of the Arctic Circle, but do you know what is it? Is it a real circle? And if so, where is the Arctic Circle on the map?

 What’s the difference between the Arctic Circle and the Arctic?

 So, where is the Arctic then?
-Well, most scientists define the Arctic as the area that lies north of the Arctic Circle.
+Well, most scientists define the Arctic as the area that lies above the northern polar circle.

 However, some geographers consider the Arctic as a geographical region where the average temperature in the warmest month of the year is below 10ºC.